samscibelli/samscibelli.github.io/_pages/about.md

 About Me
 ======

 Hi there!
 I'm Samantha Scibelli, a Jansky Postdoctoral Fellow at the [National Radio Astronomy Observatory (NRAO)](https://public.nrao.edu) in Charlottesville, VA.
 I am interested in the broader topics of star formation, astrochemistry and radio astronomy.
+I primarily use millimeter and submillimeter telescopes (such as the ARO 12m, IRAM 30m, Yebes 40m, GBT, and ALMA) to probe the origins of organic chemistry, the basis for life on Earth, at the very early stages of solar system formation in dense molecular gas clumps.
 See [Current Research Interests](#current-research-interests), download my [CV](http://samscibelli.github.io/files/Sam_Scibelli_CV.pdf), and follow me on [ResearchGate](https://www.researchgate.net/profile/Samantha-Scibelli-2)!

 Before my start at NRAO, I completed my PhD as a NSF Graduate Research Fellow in the Department of Astronomy and [Steward Observatory](https://www.as.arizona.edu/) at the University of Arizona.
-During my thesis I focused on constraining the physical, kinematic, and chemical structure of low-mass prestellar cores to better understand their evolution.
+During my [thesis](https://ui.adsabs.harvard.edu/abs/2023PhDT........72S/abstract) I focused on constraining the physical, kinematic, and chemical structure of low-mass prestellar cores to better understand their evolution.

 In my free time I enjoy cuddling with my cat, Tabatha, going for hikes, cooking new recipes and reading popular science books.
 Passionate about science writing myself, I also completed a Science Communications Certificate at the University of Arizona.
 [A short memoir](https://www.terrain.org/2020/science-stories/a-witch-to-the-stars/), describing my early childhood and how I got interested in astronomy, has been published online at [terrian.org](https://www.terrain.org/).
 I've written science articles on the hidden secrets of local squirrels in [The Daily Wildcat](https://www.wildcat.arizona.edu/article/2020/12/sc-squirrel-graduate?fbclid=IwAR0FxdXDpPEO1BSMkoRu7liYYbnPFCv7BQN3ONdx_y5F-MX8aZrEZd0vKLg), and another on how satellite communication networks will negatively affect radio astronomy in the [Green Valley News](https://www.gvnews.com/news/scientists-too-many-satellites-will-hurt-research/article_1e67426e-3b4c-11eb-93ad-d31d0c5c00f4.html).